ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

 3. Press onto the "Host: Disconnected" status entry to connect to the host application.
 4. After the connection has been established,
     * the connection status will reflect that and
-    * the GOM softwares add-on editor content is mirrored and displayed in VSCode:
+    * the ZEISS INSPECT Add-on Explorer content is mirrored and displayed in VSCode:

       ![](assets/connecting2.png)